arfaram/ezdemositemenubundle/README.md

 # EzMenuBundle

-`EzMenuBundle` is an extract of [eZPlatform DemoBundle](https://github.com/ezsystems/DemoBundle) to create the menu using [KnpMenuBundle](http://symfony.com/doc/master/bundles/KnpMenuBundle/index.html)
+`Ez demo site Menu Bundle` is an extract of [eZPlatform DemoBundle](https://github.com/ezsystems/DemoBundle) to create the menu using [KnpMenuBundle](http://symfony.com/doc/master/bundles/KnpMenuBundle/index.html)

 This bundle helps developer to add first level menu and to keep this bundle as example for custom implementation.